Maine

 Federal Privacy Framework in Maine

-In addition to state laws, several federal privacy statutes apply to individuals and businesses in Maine:
+Several federal statutes apply directly to individuals and businesses in Maine.

-- HIPAA governs health information held by covered entities and business associates, though not all Maine DHHS offices are covered entities since they perform many different functions.
+HIPAA governs health information held by covered entities and business associates, supplemented by Maine's 22 MRSA 1711-C.

-- FERPA protects student education records at institutions receiving federal education funding.
+FERPA protects student education records at institutions receiving federal education funding, supplemented by Maine's Student Information Privacy Act.

-- COPPA restricts online collection of personal information from children under 13.
+COPPA restricts online collection of personal information from children under 13.
+Maine's student privacy act extends additional protections in the K-12 context.

-- The Gramm-Leach-Bliley Act regulates financial institutions' collection and disclosure of consumer financial information.
+The Gramm-Leach-Bliley Act regulates financial institutions' collection and disclosure of consumer financial information, with enforcement by the FTC and federal financial regulators.

 Penalty Comparison Table